Suda2151/Fumi_Portfolio_Cleaned-up/README.md

 # What I hope to learn
 I hope to learn how to use data visualization skills to show information appropriately.
-I'm interested in how does the "Controlling color" work for people who see presentation materials.
+I'm interested in how does the "Controlling color" works for people who see presentation materials.

 # Portfolio